karnevar/CCBST/README.md

 # CCBST
-This Repo was created to show how Github works and it's functionalitie
+This Repo was created to show how Github works and it's functionalities